Simsys/standards-larus-NMEA-protocol/README.md

 - real-time wind measurement,
 - air-density measurement

-For the position, regular NMEA 0183 sentences are used.
+For the GNSS position, regular NMEA 0183 sentences are used.
 Information regarding pressure measurements and voltage measurements are send using the OpenVario protocol as published on https://github.com/Turbo87/openvario-protocol.

 For the attitude and wind information, a separate protocol has been defined as it is not (yet) supported by the OpenVario protocol.
-The LARUS serial port protocol is built around the `$PLARx` NMEA sentence.
+This LARUS serial port protocol is built around the `$PLARx` NMEA sentence.
 The `x` is either a `W` when wind information is being sent, or is an `A` when attitude information is shown.

 ## Available sentences